 Whether you are in a shop or your home garage, there are numerous cutting applications that a jigsaw can help with.
 On the other hand, a circular saw is best for simple straight cuts.
 It’s also heavy and bulky to use.
 A jigsaw is light and simple to use and offers all the cuts you could want, no matter what projects you decide to pick up.
 For a massive project, you can choose a hacksaw or handsaw, but both make a lot of effort and time.
 A jigsaw gets it done in a sliver of the time and does it well.

 While having an assortment of saws including a circular saw, scroll saw, band saw, and router is something that many woodworkers desire, the jigsaw is a great place to start with much of the functionality of the other tools.
 This sort of saw is also optimal for contractors who need a portable saw to lug in and out of work areas.
-In this article, we’ll look at the best of the best jigsaws available in 2019 and explain what sets each apart.
+In this article, we’ll look at the best of the best jigsaws available and explain what sets each apart.

 Table of Contents

-- 1 Here Are The 10 Best Jigsaws
+- 1 The Best Jigsaw

 - 2 Dewalt DCS331B Max Jigsaw